Audi CEO Rupert Stadler arrested in Germany

 The arrest comes just days after Germany imposed a €1 billion ($1.2 billion) penalty on Volkswagen (VLKAY) for rigging diesel engine emissions worldwide.

-Volkswagen first admitted in 2015 it had rigged millions of diesel engines to cheat on emissions tests.
+Volkswagen has admitted that it rigged millions of diesel engines to cheat on emissions tests.

 Diesel cars from Volkswagen and its Audi subsidiary cheated on clean air rules with software that made emissions look less toxic than they actually were.